craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/blueprint.rst

       :caption: *{CRAFTER_HOME}/data/repos/global/blueprints/1000_website_editorial/craftercms-plugin.yaml*
       :emphasize-lines: 13-31

-      # This file describes a plugin for use in Crafter CMS
+      # This file describes a plugin for use in CrafterCMS

       # The version of the format for this file
       descriptorVersion: 2